TRaSH-Guides/Guides/docs/Downloaders/Deluge/Basic-Setup.md

 ### Download Path

-`Download to` is where you want you want to download your media to, if you want to move your files upon completion - check the box and enter a path for that option as well.
+`Download to` is where you want you want Deluge to download your media.
+If you want to move your files upon completion - check the box and enter a path for that option as well.

 ### Saving .torrent Copies